-To impact the lives of young people, including those with special needs, and Veterans, by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf
+To impact the lives of young people, including those with special needs, and Veterans, by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf.

 The Children’s Golf Foundation (CGF) dates back to 1988, when a retired telephone worker, our founder, George McGrory (known as “Mr. Mac,” pictured right standing in yellow hat), dedicated his life to bringing the game of golf to young people with special needs and disabilities.
 It all began with partnerships with a few special needs classes from local elementary schools.
-The number of students grew quickly and Mr. Mac found himself and his group of volunteers spending many hours at local driving ranges.
+The number of students grew quickly, and Mr. Mac found himself and his group of volunteers spending many hours at local driving ranges.

 CGF continued to grow under Mr. Mac’s leadership until there were over 450 special needs students from thirteen Palm Beach County schools active in the program.
 He also launched a partnership with the VA hospital for disabled veterans.
 It became apparent that a lack of driving range access was slowing the growth of CGF.
 The Board of Directors decided it was time to build our own facility.
 In 1996, with help from Karen Marcus of The Palm Beach County Commission, CGF leased 12 acres from the Solid Waste Authority in Dyer Park to build a practice facility and short course.
 With financial assistance from individuals and organizations involved in the game of golf and sports, such as Jack Nicklaus, Greg Norman, the USGA, Jan Beljan of Fazio Golf Course Design, The Palm Beach Kennel Club, Wayne Huizenga, the Miami Dolphins and the Florida Marlins, and many local country clubs, an extensive fundraising program began to build the facility.

 The hurricanes of 2004 and 2005 caused significant damage to the facility and clubhouse.
 The following economic recession severely hampered CGF’s ability to raise funds and continue operations.
 In 2008, the facility was all but closed, except for Saturday morning classes.
 Dick Sheehan, a CGF Board Member at the time, accepted the task of reorganizing a new Board of Directors that would focus on the re-vitalization of the facility and programs.
-Sheehan, then acting as Chairman, contacted The First Tee national headquarters and together with Vice Chairman, Steve Rockoff, set about constructing an agreement to create a new chapter serving Palm Beach and southern Martin Counties.
+Sheehan, then acting as Chairman, contacted First Tee national headquarters and together with Vice Chairman, Steve Rockoff, set about constructing an agreement to create a new chapter serving Palm Beach and southern Martin Counties.
 With this new agreement in place, Sheehan and Ken Kennerly, Executive Director of The Honda Classic, met and arrived at an agreement whereby The Honda Classic would become a Founding Partner of the new chapter.
 Kennerly also became a CGF Board Member.
 Thereafter, Sheehan met with longtime friend Joe Steranka, President & CEO of The PGA of America to enlist their help and support.
-With The Honda Classic, The PGA of America, Jack Nicklaus and Erin Finnegan of the Michael B. Finnegan Foundation (our other Founding Partner) solidly behind us, The First Tee The Palm Beaches (TFTPB) was born.
+With The Honda Classic, The PGA of America, Jack Nicklaus and Erin Finnegan of the Michael B. Finnegan Foundation (our other Founding Partner) solidly behind us, First Tee – Palm Beaches (FTPB) was born.
 Sheehan was instrumental in leading the chapter through the early days to ensure our success and served as Chairman until 2013, and subsequently became our first Chairman Emeritus.

-In mid-2009, CGF hired Craig Watson, a PGA Professional and son of local golf legend Bob Watson, as Executive Director.
+In mid-2009, CGF hired Craig Watson, a PGA Professional and son of golf legend Bob Watson, as Executive Director.
 Watson also served as Program Director and Development Director, and managed the repair and reopening process.
-He also began the coach training process taught by The First Tee.
+He also began the coach training process taught by First Tee.
 With the support of our two Founding Partners- The Honda Classic and The Finnegan Foundation, we began programming in partnership with 13 afterschool elementary programs.
 True to our founding mission, we continued to offer many programs for young people with special needs.

-The facility was completely renovated in the summer of 2012 with the help of Chris Cochran of Nicklaus Design, The Toro Company, John Copeland of Superior Golf Concepts, Mike Roach of Roach Irrigation, Mark Reid of The Breakers, and many, many others.
+The facility was completely renovated in the summer of 2012 with the help of Chris Cochran of Nicklaus Design, The Toro Company, John Copeland of Superior Golf Concepts, Mike Roach of Roach Irrigation, Mark Reid of The Breakers Hotel, and many, many others.
 The new facility reopened in January 2013 and features expanded tee areas, a short course with infinite playing options, practice bunkers and putting and chipping greens.

-With a substantial grant from the Caross Foundation, under the direction of Trustee Bob Simses, funding was granted to replace the badly damaged clubhouse in the summer of 2013.
+With a substantial grant from the Caross Foundation, under the direction of First Tee Trustee Bob Simses, funding was granted to replace the badly damaged clubhouse in the summer of 2013.
 The new building was re-designed to meet the growing needs of CGF as our territory, staff and mission expanded.

 In early 2014, Watson accepted the position of Founding Golf Coach of both the men’s and women’s golf teams at Palm Beach Atlantic College.
 Connie Capanegra, LPGA, one of our advanced Coaches transitioned into the role of Program Director.
-The PBAU golf teams practice at our facility and Watson continues to coach for CGF.
+The PBAU men’s and women’s golf teams practice at our facility and Watson continues to coach for CGF.